-The part-time terms it offered allowed him to invoice the agency for $500 for each auction he performed and 60% of the gross comm on sales conducted by him personally.
+The part-time terms it offered allowed him to invoice the agency for $500 for each auction he performed and 60% of the gross comm on his sales.

-Teis also negotiated and included in the agreement he prepared and Matrix agreed, an entitlement to 10% of the gross commissions paid to Matrix from any sales made by salespeople he trained.
+Teis also negotiated in the agreement he prepared, an entitlement to 10% of the gross commissions paid to Matrix from sales made by salespeople he trained.

-In recognition that the arrangement would produce far less income than his customary $150k in his first year and that it accommodated its low revenue base, Matrix specified it would remain in force for three years from the date of the agreement.
+In recognition that the arrangement would produce far less income than his customary $150k in his first year and that it accommodated its low revenue base, the parties agreed it would remain in force for three years.

 Teis set about advertising for consultants, screened the applicants’ resumes, organized appointments and conducted the interviews.
-He appointed 11 commission only agents to the staff, each engaged on a 12 month independent contractor agreement that could be terminated by either party on one month’s notice.
+He appointed 11 commission-only agents to the staff, each engaged on a 12 month independent contractor agreement that could be ended by either party on one month’s notice.

 For at least the first three months Teis directed agency personnel on off-the-plan sales at a Milton, Brisbane project from which he received very little income because the people involved had not been his trainees.